cesarnml/99bottles/README.md

 #### 6.2 Making Sense of Conditionals (4 pages)

 - Fowler offers several curative refactoring recipes.
 The two main contenders are _Replace Conditional with Polymorphism_ (uses inheritance) and _Replace Conditional with Strategy_. (uses composition)
+- On expert programmers:
-- "Skilled programmers are good at picking what best to do next.
+  > "Skilled programmers are good at picking what best to do next.
 For many problems, they can immediately identify the code smell that will be most fruitful to resolve.
 They have excellent judgement.
 Their decision-making process looks intuitive and effortless, but also inimitable, which makes their actions simultaneously inspiring and disheartening.
-It's as if they. have a secret understanding of the underlying patterns of code, one not granted to merer mortals."
+It's as if they have a secret understanding of the underlying patterns of code, one not granted to mere mortals."
 - Practice _builds_ intuition.
 Do it enough, and you'll seem magical too!

 #### 6.3 Replacing Conditionals with Polymorphism (14 pages)